-IMHO, Cobb salads are pretty much the most satisfying salads on the planet!
+IMHO, healthy Cobb salads are pretty much the most satisfying salads on the planet!
 This veggie-filled best Cobb salad offers the richness of eggs, blue cheese, and a crumble of bacon along with protein-packed chicken.
-If you find a plate of eggs and bacon to be a satiating dish, wait until you try this tasty meal prep.
-It’s under 500 calories with 43 grams of protein and 10 net carbs!
+If you find a plate of eggs and bacon filling, wait until you try this meal prep salad for weight loss.
+It’s under 500 calories with 33 grams of protein and 7 grams net carbs!

 Whether you currently have a weight loss goal or are just seeking culinary deliciousness, you are going to love what I have for you today.
 Cobb salad was one of my favorite meals to prep during my weight loss journey.
 It’s tasty, colorful, satisfying… I think it has earned its “best” title.